Shuttle Bus Accident Lawyer Near Me

 Ohio allows accident victims to file claims against local municipalities under the Political Subdivision Tort Liability Act.
 This provides exceptions to the government’s sovereign immunity for certain types of injury cases, including those involving negligent operation of a motor vehicle by a government employee.

-Similarly, a private transportation company is liable for accidents caused by its employees and drivers.
-In any legal action following a traffic accident, plaintiffs must establish a duty of care, a breach of that duty (negligence), and connect injuries and damages to the negligent act.
+Similarly, private bus companies in Columbus, Ohio are liable for accidents caused by their employees and drivers.
+In any legal action following a Columbus traffic accident, plaintiff must establish a duty of care, a breach of that duty (negligence), and connect injuries and damages to the negligent act.

 Working with Bressman Law in Columbus

-If you or your loved one recently sustained an injury in a public transportation accident – whether it involved a public service or a private service – we may be able to assist you in obtaining a fair settlement for the full extent of your losses.
+If you or your loved one recently sustained an injury and want to file a public transport accident claim – whether it involved a public service or a private service – we may be able to assist you in obtaining a fair settlement for the full extent of your losses.
 Contact our team at Bressman Law today for a free consultation at (877) 538-1116.